Ode to Flight

 Alas, it did not end well.

 That's ok, airplanes still love us.
-Except for the one that tried to kill us, now that we think about it.
+Except for the one that tried to kill me, now that I think about it.
 But that is a story for another time (that time is about half-way down the page).
 In the interim, please to be enjoying some of the best flight-themed entries YouTube has to offer.
 Tributes made from light and sound to the power and the glory of that most majestic mistress of all human endeavors.
-Although we hesitate to use the term "panegyric" (because we just used it for our YYZ tribute) the term would not be out of place here.

 LabKitty gives you: Ode to Flight